Environment + Planning

 Energy and Natural Resources

 We are committed to seeking ways in which to reduce resource use and the generation of waste and ‘greenhouse gases’ as a result of activities and operations at Hobart Airport.
-In order to better understand our carbon footprint we are participating in a voluntary global program with Airport Carbon Accreditation (ACA), having recently achieved level one accreditation for mapping our carbon footprint.
-It is from this point that we can implement measures in which to reduce our carbon footprint and make a difference to airport carbon emissions.
+In order to better understand our carbon footprint we are participating in a voluntary global program with Airport Carbon Accreditation (ACA), having recently achieved level two accreditation for reducing our carbon footprint.
+It is from this point that we can implement measures to optimise our carbon footprint and make a difference to airport carbon emissions.

 To complement this, we continually seek ways in which to reduce energy consumption and the use of natural resources by adopting the principles of sustainable design on new projects where possible.
 Examples of these measures can be seen in the Airport’s Administration Building and new Terminal areas.